openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### autosens_adjust_targets:

 This is used to allow autosens to adjust BG targets, in addition to ISF and basals.

+#### adv_target_adjustments:

+This feature, previously enabled by default but defaulting to false in oref0 0.6.0 and beyond, lowers oref0's target BG automatically when current BG and eventualBG are high.
+This helps prevent and mitigate high BG, but automatically switches to low-temping to ensure that BG comes down smoothly toward your actual target.
+If you find this behavior too aggressive, you can disable this feature.
+If you do so, please let us know so we can better understand what settings work best for everyone.

 #### override_high_target_with_low: